GoogleChrome/web.dev/src/site/content/en/spaces/index.md

 ---
 layout: spaces
 title: Connect with us on Twitter Spaces
-description: Connect with the Chrome team through live discussion on Twitter Spaces.
-Listen live by adding the upcoming events to your calendar, or catch up later with the recorded audio.
-You'll see all of the upcoming and previous spaces below.
+description: Hear about what the Chrome team is working on and ask your burning questions through live discussion on Twitter Spaces.
+Add upcoming events to your calendar to join us live, or catch up later with the recorded audio.
+See upcoming and previous spaces below.
 ---